Simulation of a generalized asset exchange model with investment and income mechanisms

-To obtain realistic values of $\gi$, the income used to calculate $\gi$ includes the wealth gained by the exchange mechanism and the added guaranteed income $\U$.
-For the simulation parameters used in Fig.~\ref{fig0}, the wealth Gini coefficient $G_w$ $\approx 0.84$, and the income Gini coefficient $\gi$ $\approx 0.45$.
-Note that to obtain realistic values of $\gi$, we need to choose $\U > 0$.
+To obtain realistic values of $\gi$, the income used to calculate the income Gini coefficient, $\gi$, includes an added guaranteed income $U > 0$ as well as the wealth gained by the exchange mechanism.
+For the parameters used in Fig.~\ref{fig0}, $G_w \approx 0.84$, and the $\gi \approx 0.45$.
 These numerical values of $G_w$ and $\gi$ are consistent with their values for the United States for which $G_w$ increased from 0.80 in 2008 to 0.85 in 2019 and has remained at 0.85 through 2021~\cite{giniW}.
 Similarly, $\gi$ increased from 0.43 to 0.49 from 1990 to 2020 with occasional fluctuations of magnitude 0.01, and then decreased to 0.47 in 2022~\cite{giniI}.